‘The Ten Commandments’ — American Society in the Fifties: A Commentary on Cecil B. DeMille’s Religious Epic

 This reached a peak in Rameses’ order that bricks be made without straw, as punishment for Moses’ demands that the slaves be set free.
 This meant they had to glean straw from the fields by themselves prior to making their bricks, yet deliver the same tally (!) of bricks.

-As much as Pharaoh wanted to show the Hebrews who was really the boss behind the bricks, this was not a very intelligent (or even profitable) use of slave labor on his part, as Prince Moses so adroitly points out early on when he gave the slaves one day in seven to rest: “Blood makes poor mortar.
+As much as Pharaoh wanted to show the Hebrews who was really the boss behind the bricks, this was not a very intelligent (or even profitable) use of slave labor on his part, as Prince Moses so adroitly points out early on when he gives the slaves one day in seven to rest: “Blood makes poor mortar.
 The weak make few.
 The dead make none.”

 Throughout the post-World War II boom years, America was on an unprecedented building binge.
-In New York alone, hundreds of construction projects were simultaneously underway that included new city playgrounds, new parkways, expressways, public-housing projects, all kinds of bridges and tunnels, and two enormously successful World Fairs.
+In New York alone, hundreds of construction projects were simultaneously underway that included new city playgrounds, new parkways, new expressways, new public-housing projects, all kinds of bridges and tunnels, and two enormously successful World Fairs.

 One can only imagine New York’s master builder, Robert Moses (cf.), being told by one of Gotham’s mayors to build the city’s structures without gravel for concrete, or bolts for steel girders, as punishment for some silly infraction or other.
 New York City would be a far soggier place without them, and not the Mecca for tourism and finance it was fated to become.

 Urban flight was another phenomenon represented by the Exodus of the Hebrew slaves from Egypt.
-During the 1940s and ’50s, the mass migration of blacks from the poverty, racism, misery, and despair of the rural South to the perceived greener pastures of the industrialized North and Northeast resulted in big-city budget woes and increased urban turmoil in such places as Baltimore, Boston, Chicago, Cincinnati, Detroit, New York, Philadelphia, and Washington, D.C.
+During the 1940s and ’50s, the mass migration of blacks from the poverty, racism, misery, and despair of the rural South, to the perceived greener pastures of the industrialized North and Northeast resulted in big-city budget woes and increased urban turmoil in such places as Baltimore, Boston, Chicago, Cincinnati, Detroit, New York, Philadelphia, and Washington, D.C.

 Like the wandering Jews of the Middle East, poor city blacks and other racial minorities were faced with increasing challenges to their daily survival in a location and situation completely foreign to them.
-Their “manna from heaven” would take the unlikely form of bloated state welfare rolls, depressed public housing projects, inadequate health care, menial jobs, demeaning labor, and unequal education — all major and worrisome issues that would come to a head in the decades to come.
+Their “manna from heaven” would take the unlikely form of bloated state welfare rolls, depressed public housing projects, inadequate health care, menial lowpaying jobs, demeaning labor, and unequal education — all major and worrisome issues that would come to a head in the decades to come.